 For some people, changing exercise and eating habits is enough to normalize their blood pressure.
 Other people may need to add one or more medications to lower their blood pressure.
 If you need medications, your provider will work with you to adjust your dose until you reach your personal blood pressure target — 140/90 or 150/90, depending on your age and other health conditions.
 Individuals over age 50 who have particularly high cardiovascular risk may have an even lower risk of heart attack, stroke, and death by hitting a more aggressive systolic blood pressure goal of 120.
 Talk to your provider about the pros and cons and what’s right for you.

 What are some complications of having high blood pressure?

 Because high blood pressure is a major risk factor for heart attack and stroke, it’s important to get your blood pressure under control to prevent damage to your cardiovascular system over the long term.
 High blood pressure can also lead to problems with your vision, kidneys, nervous system, and wound healing.

 Fortunately, it’s relatively easy to control your blood pressure with heart-healthy habits and medication, if your provider thinks it’s needed.
-In Your Guide to Managing Your Blood Pressure, you’ll learn what you and your provider can do to get your blood pressure under control.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, the San Francisco Bay Area, Seattle, and Washington, DC.